Clip art: Image rights

 All clip art usage is governed by the terms of individual copyrights and usage rights.
-The copyright and usage rights of a clip art image are important to understand so that the image is used in a legal, permitted way.
-The three most common categories of image rights are royalty free, rights managed, and public domain.
+The three most common categories of image rights are royalty-free, rights managed, and public domain.

-Most commercial clip art is sold with a limited royalty free license which allows customers to use the image for most personal, educational and non-profit applications.
-Some royalty free clip art also includes limited commercial rights (the right to use images in for-profit products).
-However, royalty free image rights often vary from vendor to vendor.
-Some fine art, clip art is still sold on a rights managed basis.
-However this type of image rights have seen a steep decline in the past 20 years as royalty free licenses have become the preferred model for clip art.
+Most commercial clip art is sold with a limited royalty-free license which allows customers to use the image for most personal, educational and non-profit applications.
+Some royalty-free clip art also includes limited commercial rights (the right to use images in for-profit products).
+However, royalty-free image rights often vary from vendor to vendor.
+Some fine art, clip art is still sold on a rights-managed basis.
+However, this type of image rights has seen a steep decline in the past 20 years as royalty-free licenses have become the preferred model for clip art.
 Public domain images continue to be one of the most popular types of clip art because the image rights are free.
-However, many images are erroneously described as part of the public domain are actually copyrighted, and thus illegal to use without proper permissions.
+However, many images that are erroneously described as part of the public domain are actually copyrighted, and thus illegal to use without proper permissions.
 The main cause for this confusion is because once a public domain image is redrawn or edited in any way, it becomes a brand new image which is copyrightable by the editor.